Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: Experimental Setups

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the performance of all TSE systems, we adopt a wide range of evaluation metrics from different evaluation aspects:

-\begin{itemize} \item \textbf{PESQ and STOI}: Perceptual Evaluation of Speech Quality (PESQ) and Short-Time Objective Intelligibility (STOI) are full-reference metrics that estimate perceived speech quality and speech intelligibility under noisy conditions, respectively.
+To comprehensively evaluate the performance of all TSE systems, we adopt a wide range of evaluation metrics from different aspects of evaluation: \begin{itemize} \item \textbf{PESQ and STOI}: Perceptual Evaluation of Speech Quality (PESQ) and Short-Time Objective Intelligibility (STOI) are full-reference metrics that estimate perceived speech quality and speech intelligibility under noisy conditions, respectively.

 \item \textbf{DNSMOS}: DNSMOS is a reference-free perceptual quality estimator designed for 16 kHz audio, which produces three scores in the range of 1 to 5: SIG (signal quality), BAK (background noise quality), and OVRL (overall quality).
 For simplicity, we report only the OVRL score.